 To attain muscular fitness benefits, the ACSM recommends weight training two days per week (frequency), performing one to three sets of 10 repetitions (time) of eight to ten different exercises at approximately 70-85 percent of your one repetition maximum (intensity.)

 Start an Exercise Log or Journal.
 An exercise log or journal is an excellent way to chart your progress and provide motivation.
 Nothing beats the feeling of success as you read through your accomplishments.
-Exercise logs can take on many forms; a calendar to record your workouts, a daily journal to record your feelings and goals, a computerized exercise log, or a log purchased at bookstore.
-The key is to select a log or journal that fits your needs and provides you the kind of information that is meaningful to you
+Exercise logs can take on many forms: a calendar to record your workouts, a daily journal to record your feelings and goals, a computerized exercise log, or a log purchased at a bookstore.
+The key is to select a log or journal that fits your needs and provides you with the kind of information that is meaningful to you

 Schedule Your Workouts.
 Exercise must be a priority in order to establish it as a lifestyle practice.
 Make time for your workouts and schedule them on your daily calendar or planner

 Entertain Yourself.
 If you exercise alone, consider using a portable music device to listen to your favorite music or books on tape to help keep you entertained during your workout.
 Many pieces of exercise equipment have racks that fit onto the console to hold reading material.
-If you exercise at home, turn on some music or bring the television within viewing range.
+If you exercise at home, turn on music or bring the television within viewing range.

 Evaluate Your Progress.
 It's a good idea to test your fitness level when you start and re-evaluate yourself every couple of months.
 There are a variety of fitness tests that you can administer yourself.
 Getting a body composition test is another great way to chart your progress and can be done every four to six months.
 The local YMCA or fitness club can perform this test at a minimal cost, even if you're not a member.